Things to know about Ke Huy Quan, the star of 'Everything Everywhere All at Once'

 Ke Huy Quan has been on an award-winning spree for his brilliant performance as Waymond Wang in Everything Everywhere All at Once (2022).
-His success has made everyone in Hollywood take note of the talented actor who was always amid them for decades, but they just couldn’t spot him.
+His success has made everyone in Hollywood take note of the talented actor who was always amid them for decades, but flew very much under the radar.
 And now, owing to the film, everyone is eager to know more about Ke Huy Quan and other interesting things about his life.

 Directed by Daniel Kwan and Daniel Scheinert, who are collectively known as the Daniels, Everything Everywhere All at Once is about a middle-aged Chinese American immigrant named Evelyn Quan Wang who goes on an epic adventure to save the multiverse from annihilation.